rocketweb-fed/magento2-theme-prime/README.md

 # RW Prime - Magento 2 boilerplate theme
-RW Prime theme is based on Magento Blank and includes our most common customizations that we make on the majority of our projects.
+RW Prime theme is based on Magento Blank and includes the most common customizations that we make on the majority of our projects.

-> NOTE: This project is in constant development so use it with caution.
+> **WARNING**: This project is no longer continued since we switched to Hyvä Theme.
+Use at your own risk.

 ![RW Prime](media/prime_home.png)